Allactaga

 The genus Allactaga contains the five-toed jerboas of Asia.
 They are small mammals belonging to the order of rodents.
 They are characteristically known as the hopping rodents of the desert and semi-arid regions.
 They have long hind feet, short forelimbs, and walk upright.
 They have large ears in comparison to their body size and a large tail.
 The tail assists and serves as support when the jerboa is standing upright.
 The jerboa body length ranges from 5–15 cm and has a tail ranging from 7–25 cm.
 The "forelimbs of the jerboa serve as a pair of hands for feeding, grooming, etc." Jerboas use their nose to burrow and push the dirt when looking for food.
 The male jerboa is usually larger in size and weight in comparison to the female jerboa.
 The pelt of the jerboa is either silky or velvety in texture and light in color, the coloration helps camouflage into surroundings to avoid predators.
-All members of the genus have five toes except for a single species, the Four-toed Jerboa, Allactaga tetradactyla of Northern Africa.
+All members of the genus have five toes.